-- These projects must adhere to BOTH of the following guidelines: - The research involves only agricultural, behavioral, observational or supplemental nutritional studies on animals.
+- 1. These projects must adhere to BOTH of the following guidelines: - a.
+The research involves only agricultural, behavioral, observational or supplemental nutritional studies on animals b.
+The research involves only non-invasive and non- intrusive methods that do not negatively affect an animal's health or well-being.